WilliamLu1999/Block-Conjugate-Gradients/README.md

 # BlockConjugateGradients
-This is the AM-SURE Summer Research at NYU Courant
+This is the AM-SURE Summer Research at NYU Courant.
+The research will be under the supervision of Dr. Florian Wechsung.

+The project will focus on developing a faster converging algorithm for solving multiple linear system simultaneously.
+In addition, this project will be studied in the context of fluid flow simulations, with the goal of improving an existing solver for Navier-Stokes and Stokes equations.